bulletin48/kfc200m/README.md

 # KFC go to 200M

-Countdown BNK48's most notable song to 200 Million Views
+Countdown The BNK48's most notable song to 200 Million Views on YouTube

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/L3L4SO2Z5)

 ---

+## Roadmap

+- ~~View counts to update more frequently in later version.~~
+- Randomized background as snapshot from MV.
+- Update automatically over resource from Firebase.
+- Build Page with React.
+- Use WebSocket to update automatically when number changes.
+- Track over multi-video.

+---

+## Version 0.6

+- Change style to display better in vertical candybar.

 ## Version 0.5